ConnorDonegan/geostan/README.md

 ```

 <img src="man/figures/README-unnamed-chunk-5-1.png" style="display: block; margin: auto;" />
-For an altnerative measure of residual spatial autocorrelation, see
-`sp_diag(fit, georgia, mc_style = "hist")`.

-The `print` method returns a summary of the probability distributoins
+The `print` method returns a summary of the probability distributions
 for model parameters, as well as Markov chain Monte Carlo (MCMC)
 diagnostics from Stan (Monte Carlo standard errors of the mean
 `se_mean`, effective sample size `n_eff`, and the R-hat statistic